Panutche Camará: Crawley Town

 Camará signed a two-year professional contract with Crawley Town in June 2017.
 He scored his first goal for Crawley on his debut in a 5–1 EFL Cup defeat at Birmingham City on 8 August 2017.
 In 2017–18, he made 34 appearances in all competitions, scoring three goals.
 In 2018–19, he appeared regularly for the Reds, making 50 appearances in all competitions, also scoring three goals.
 In May 2019, Crawley extended his contract to the end of the 2019–20 season.
 He was offered a new contract by Crawley at the end of the 2019–20 season, though Camará rejected the offer and chose to leave the club.

 Plymouth Argyle

 On 7 August 2020, Camará signed for Plymouth Argyle on a free transfer following his release from Crawley.
 He scored his first goal for Plymouth in an EFL Cup tie against Leyton Orient on 15 September 2020.
 Plymouth exercised their option to extend Camará's contract at the end of the 2021–22 season.
 Despite this, Camará was made available for transfer with him showing no intent of signing a new improved contract with the club.

 Ipswich Town

-Camará signed for Ipswich Town on 1 September 2022 on a two-year deal for around £500,000.